-Search current Github issues.
+Search current GitHub issues.
 Is this bug reported before?
 Does it lack info?
 Please add your own comment to that issue if it is open.
 If you aren’t sure that your bug is the same as the other bug, please create another issue.
-Do not hihack issues.
+Do not hijack issues.
 Do not comment on closed issue, please create a new issue instead and add a reference to the old issue.

 Is there a problem with the video?
 Then make sure to enable the full original video so you can share that with us, do that by adding

 --browsertime.videoParams.keepOriginalVideoto your run (or if you use Browsertime: